-- A. Remove louver from the front of cabinet and backguard (if applicable) from rear of cabinet (see page 29). - B. Skid bolts are located in each of 4 corners inside cabinet bottom.
+- A. Remove louver from the front of cabinet (see page 17 for louver grill removal / reinstallation) and backguard (if applicable) from rear of cabinet. - B. Skid bolts are located in each of 4 corners inside cabinet bottom.
 (See photo A). - C. Remove skid bolts.
 (See photo B). - D. Cut straps if applicable.
-(See photo C). - E. Carefully lift cabinet off of skid.
+(See photo C). - E. Carefully lift cabinet off of skid. - F. Applicance tested according to the climate classes 5 and 7 for temperature and relative humidity.